 If that occurs, it's best to pick a smaller container, where available, for testing first.
 This way of choosing virgin coconut oil is not cost-effective.
 But at least you won't have to force yourself to finish up a big jar or bottle if you don't like it later.
 Agree?

 Have you seen the "Mother" of apple cider vinegar (ACV) before?

 That's the essence of ACV.
 Good quality virgin coconut oil should also contain "Mother".

 Here's a snapshot of an organic virgin coconut oil I'm using.
-I've removed the label (left glass jar) to let you see clearer how a top quality virgin coconut oil should look like:
+I've removed the label (left glass jar) to let you see clearer how a good quality unrefined coconut oil should look like:

 This "Mother" gives virgin coconut oil a relatively thicker coconut aroma and of course, greater health properties.

 However, this "Mother" can also cause unnecessary worry.
 Many people ask me why the virgin coconut oil they receive via online purchase looks murky and doesn't look clear at all from top to bottom.